Extensive manipulation of transition rates and substantial population inversion of rotating atoms inside a cavity

 When the atoms are rotated, the emission rate becomes

-where $Q\gg1$.
 As the rotational angular velocity increases from zero, the contribution of the transverse polarization (atomic polarization perpendicular to the rotation axis) to the emission rate is strongly suppressed by rotation.
 Consequently, the primary contribution to the emission rate arises from the axial polarization (atomic polarization parallel to the rotation axis).
 According to Eq.~(\ref{g1d}), rotation always suppresses the emission rate, and the larger the rotational angular velocity, the smaller the emission rate becomes.
 This implies that, unlike in free space, the maximum cavity-amplified emission rate for inertial atoms cannot be further enhanced by centripetal acceleration when the atom is resonant with the cavity.

-When the atom is not resonant with the cavity, the emission rate, as described by Eq.~(\ref{eq7}), initially increases with the rotational angular velocity.
+Rotation-induced enhancement off resonance: When the atom is not resonant with the cavity, the emission rate, as described by Eq.~(\ref{eq7}), initially increases with the rotational angular velocity.
 After reaching a peak, it decreases as the rotational speed continues to increase.
 The peak appears at $\Omega=\omega_c-\omega_0$ when $\omega_0<\omega_c$, and at $\Omega=\omega_0-\omega_c$ when $\omega_0>\omega_c$.
 In either case, the peak value of the emission rate is

 where it is assumed that $|\omega_0-\omega_c|\gg \omega_c/Q$.
 In this scenario, the leading contribution to the emission rate comes from the transverse polarization.
 For inertial atoms in the same cavity, the emission rate is given by